snok/self-limiters/README.md

 > This is currently a work in progress.

-Timely provides a way to rate-limit your Python processes.
+Timely provides two types of rate limiters, as a way to police your own processes.

-It is not uncommon for rate-limited APIs to punish clients when they exceed a limit, so it's usually a good idea for clients to police themselves in these cases.
+Rate-limited APIs often enforce the rate limits by penalizing excessive use.
+It's generally in everyone's interest that this doesn't happen.

 This package contains one implementation for concurrency-based time limits ([semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming))), and one implementation for time-based rate limits ([token bucket](https://en.wikipedia.org/wiki/Token_bucket)).

-Both implementations `async`, fair, and queues are distributed using [Redis](https://redis.io).
+Both implementations are async, FIFO, and queues are distributed using [Redis](https://redis.io).

 ## Installation